stomita/browserify-require-swapper/README.md

 ## Example ###

-Suppose you have following index.js and swapping require function to "dyrequire" for module `aaa`,
+Suppose you have following index.js and swapping require function to `myrequire()` for module `aaa`,

 ``` javascript
 var aaa = require('aaa')